incem72/Google-Business-Reviews-Scraping/README.md

       2)data.csv - reviews if run is successfull

-## Please insall required packages first and run >python reviews.py
+## Please install required packages first and run >python reviews.py
   pip install -r requirements.txt
   NOTE: App will download and install the required ChromeDriver on first run.